jessefokkinga/DistributionEstimator/README.md

 ## Deployment

 In order to deploy this idea to a problem of choice, this repository provides two templates that implement the described idea to a specific regression problem.
 Both implementations use a random forest model, but any algorithm suited for regression problems can be used as well.
-The implementation code contains extensive comments in order to explain each of the steps needed to build prediction intervals with the *distribution estimator*.
+The implementation code contains extensive comments in order to explain each of the steps needed to build prediction intervals with the method described in this repository.